How does technology impact your health and well-being?

 But, not all about technology is bad.
 We know that technology is also great.

-Technology and its use is an integral part of our everyday lives.
+Technology and its use are an integral part of our everyday lives.
 It is so pervasive.
 We would be hard-pressed to live in a world without it.

-Below are some of what it brings to us and why we can’t live without technology:
+Below are some of the things it brings to us and why we can’t live without technology:

 1) Technology Levels the Playing Field